 As with the other posts in my site, this post seek to provide perspectives on starting a small business in Singapore.
-The subject matter of this post is particularly interesting even to myself as my friend’s entry into the shoring and scaffolding industry provides me a mega business reference where entrepreneurship is concerned.
+The subject matter of this post is particularly interesting even to myself as my friend’s entry into the shoring and scaffolding industry, albeit as an employee, provides me a mega business reference where entrepreneurship is concerned.

 His bosses, three Polytechnic graduates, had come together and invested in these heavy duty triangular frames since the 80’s – 90’s.